Covid 19 Delta outbreak: Why NZ needs a better strategy to protect kids - NZ Herald

 "A far better plan for Covid-19 is to take a precautionary approach so that we'll be in a position to make good decisions later on when the facts are clearer."

-In the study, which has been published online ahead of peer review, Kvalsvig and co-authors Carmen Timu-Parata, Professor Michael Baker and Dr Jin Russell suggested a new framework to be used for future health impact assessments.
+In the study, which has been published online ahead of peer review, Kvalsvig and co-authors Dr Jin Russell, Carmen Timu-Parata and Professor Michael Baker suggested a new framework to be used for future health impact assessments.

 "From now on, all Covid-19 policies should be evaluated in a systematic way to understand their impacts on children," Kvalsvig said.